 The Church of England website holds a wealth of information for Clergy and Office Holders on the National Clergy HR pages - please click here to access these materials.

-For any information specific to the Diocese of Ely, please contact the Ministry team.
+For any information specific to the Diocese of Ely, please contact the Mission and Ministry team.

 Guidelines for the Professional Conduct of Clergy